sathvik22/opengl-graphics/README.md

 # opengl-graphics
+The bulk of the code is in graphics.cpp
 You can run the code with the following simple steps
 1) Run `make graphics` on the command line
 2) Run `./graphics`